buianhkiet110703/FINAL_TEST/README.md

 X_train, X_test, y_train, y_test = train_test_split(x, y, test_size =0.2, random_state=0)
 ```
 # III.
 Build And Evaluate Model.
-   I will call the model out and transfer the training set into this model so that the model can learns this traning set.
-Then I will evaluate model  on testing set based on criterias 'Mean_square_error, mean_squared_error and score'.
-For  Mean_square_error, mean_squared_error, The smaller the index, the better the model works.
-Criteria 'score' ,the closer the index to 1, the better the model work.
+   I will call the models out and transfer the training set into models so that the models can learns this traning set.
+Then I will evaluate models on testing set based on criteria 'Mean_square_error, mean_squared_error and score'.
+For Mean_square_error, mean_squared_error, the smaller the index is, the better the models work.
+Criteria 'score' ,the closer the index to 1, the better the models work.

 ```php
 from sklearn.linear_model import  LinearRegression